Welcome to the Ben Rhydding Nature Reserve Website

-With the support of Natural England, we were recently declared a Local Nature Reserve.
+With the support of Natural England, we were declared a Local Nature Reserve in October 2013 .
 We were all then thrilled when, on Tuesday 6th May 2014, the Lord Mayor of Bradford joined us to celebrate our success with our official opening.
-Since then we have installed a notice-board at the reserve and Tim Howson has created this great website for us
+Tim Howson created this great website for us in the same year.

 We hope you enjoy this website and feel free to contribute to it.